 We are the only club in Munster to have won both the Senior & Intermediate Munster Hurling Titles.

-Developments off the field now include, The Goal Post Bar, a very popular bar for all ocassions in Shannon town, a new state of the art astro turf pitch, three grass playing fields, dressing rooms & a sports wall.
+Developments off the field now include, The Goal Post Bar, a very popular bar for all occasions in Shannon town, a new state-of-the-art astro turf pitch, three grass playing fields, dressing rooms, a hall, a gym & a sports wall.

 Wolfe Tones na Sionna operate under the 'One Club Model' - Hurling, Football, Ladies Football & Camogie all under one roof.